The Golden Ocean: Background

 The same expedition is described from the perspective of two on one of the ships in the squadron that did not make it around the globe in O'Brian's The Unknown Shore.
 It focusses on the ship HMS Wager and different main characters, including John Byron, then a midshipman, age 18.
 Mr Walter the chaplain wrote his own account of the voyage of Anson, noted by Clark (above) as one of O'Brian's historical sources for this novel and the interactions among the officers and crew.
 An original copy was at auction in 2009.

 In 1969, O'Brian published Master and Commander, the first book in a 20 novel series, known as the Aubrey-Maturin series.

 Allusions to history and real places

 The story is based on a real event, George Anson's voyage around the world that began in 1740.
-Places named in Ireland, England, Madeira, the Pacific coast of South America, Manila, Macau and Canton in China are real, including St. Catherine's Island off Brazil at 24 degrees South latitude, shown on this map.
+Places named in Ireland, England, Madeira, the Pacific coast of South America, Manila, Macau and Canton in China are real, including St. Catherine's Island off Brazil at 24 degrees South latitude, shown on the map opening this book by H W Household.

+A map of the world with George Anson’s real four year voyage around the world from 1740 to 1744 shows the route taken.